Oil giant Saudi Aramco has $42.4B profit in third quarter

 OPEC, led by Saudi Arabia, has insisted its decision came from concerns about the global economy.
 Analysts in the U.S. and Europe warn a recession looms in the West from inflation and subsequent interest rate hikes, as well as food and oil supplies being affected by Russia’s war on Ukraine.

 In Washington, anger has grown with Saudi Arabia, particularly from President Joe Biden, who traveled to the kingdom in July and shared a fist bump with Crown Prince Mohammed.
-Biden recently warned the kingdom that “there’s going to be some consequences for what they’ve done" as a gallon of regular gasoline costs on average $3.75.
-Gasoline prices often rank among the top concerns for American voters.
+Biden recently warned the kingdom that “there’s going to be some consequences for what they’ve done.”

 Saudi Arabia lashed back, publicly claiming the Biden administration sought a one-month delay in the OPEC cuts that could have helped reduce the risk of a spike in gas prices ahead of the U.S. midterm elections.